Egg white protein nutrition fitness guide

 Egg White Protein: Complete Nutrition Breakdown for Fitness

 If you eat boiled eggs for protein, you probably focus on the white and throw away the yolk.
 Most gym-goers in India do this.
-But how much protein are you actually getting from that egg white?
-And is it as good as whey protein for muscle building?
+But how much protein do you really get from that egg white?
+And is it as good as whey protein for building muscle?

 I looked at the actual numbers.
 The answers surprised me.